Daniel-Frederick/CPS_356/frederick_daniel_project_3/README.md

 3. ./build/mypipe [files]

-In xv6, I modified the Makefile in the user directory by adding my two files, xv6CapLetters.c and xv6FixSpace.c, which are also in the user directory.
+In xv6, I modified the Makefile in the user directory by adding my file xv6mypipe.c which I also added in the user directory.